-For every variable x, a tuple (M, B) containing the coefficients M and B (as sympty expressions) for M x + B exponential_euler
+For every variable x, a tuple (M, B) containing the coefficients M and B (as sympty expressions) for M x + B exponential_euler A state updater for conditionally linear equations, i.e.

 ValueError If one of the equations cannot be converted into a M x + B form.